ainulakif/website/README.md

 - Refactor CSS

-- !!Move weather/population API into environment variables.
+- !!Move weather/population API into environment variables (modify so it receive props from server-side).

 - Showcase mongodb as public (to-do list)
   - ~~Add radio button for done/undone.~~